Gulag: Archival documents

-Statistical reports made by the OGPU–NKVD–MGB–MVD between the 1930s and 1950s are kept in the State Archive of the Russian Federation formerly called Central State Archive of the October Revolution (CSAOR).
+Statistical reports compiled by the OGPU–NKVD–MGB–MVD between the 1930s and the 1950s are kept in the State Archive of the Russian Federation formerly called the Central State Archive of the October Revolution (CSAOR).
 These documents were highly classified and inaccessible.
 Amid glasnost and democratization in the late 1980s, Viktor Zemskov and other Russian researchers managed to gain access to the documents and published the highly classified statistical data collected by the OGPU-NKVD-MGB-MVD and related to the number of the Gulag prisoners, special settlers, etc. In 1995, Zemskov wrote that foreign scientists have begun to be admitted to the restricted-access collection of these documents in the State Archive of the Russian Federation since 1992.
 However, only one historian, namely Zemskov, was admitted to these archives, and later the archives were again "closed", according to Leonid Lopatnikov.
 Pressure from the Putin administration has exacerbated the difficulties of Gulag researchers.

-While considering the issue of reliability of the primary data provided by corrective labor institutions, it is necessary to take into account the following two circumstances.
-On the one hand, their administration was not interested to understate the number of prisoners in its reports, because it would have automatically led to a decrease in the food supply plan for camps, prisons, and corrective labor colonies.
+While considering the issue of the reliability of the primary data which was provided by corrective labor institutions, it is necessary to take the following two circumstances into account.
+On the one hand, their administration was not interested in understating the number of prisoners in its reports, because it would have automatically led to a decrease in the food supply plan for camps, prisons, and corrective labor colonies.
 The decrement in food would have been accompanied by an increase in mortality that would have led to wrecking of the vast production program of the Gulag.
 On the other hand, overstatement of data of the number of prisoners also did not comply with departmental interests, because it was fraught with the same (i.e., impossible) increase in production tasks set by planning bodies.
 In those days, people were highly responsible for non-fulfilment of plan.
 It seems that a resultant of these objective departmental interests was a sufficient degree of reliability of the reports.